Tom-Halstead/ExpenseTracker/README.md

 ## Features
 - Budget: Enter your monthly allowance and track your expenses out of that set budget.
-- Income: Track your incomes, set income types.
+- Income: Track your incomes, set income types, calculate incomes
 - Expenses: Manage your expenses, track your monthly spending

 ---